Portfolio Review

 Although Art is not a screening major, students must complete one of two options in order to pursue the Art major at UCSC.
 One option is the portfolio review.
 The second option is to pass two ART 10 foundation equivalent courses.
 Find equivalent courses on assist.org.

-It is advised that students complete all three of their lower division studios at the community college, in addition to studios in their area of interest, to be able to submit a high-level portfolio.
+It is advised that students complete all three of their lower division studios at the community college to be able to submit a high-level portfolio.
 Students who do not pass the portfolio review or complete two ART 10 equivalent courses (even if accepted to UCSC) will not be eligible to take art classes at UCSC during the academic year and must pursue another major.
 Applicants will know the results of the portfolio review before they have to submit their Statement of Intent to Register to the Admissions Office.

 Application Materials:

 NOTE: Submit your application via the google form that was emailed to you.
-If you did not receive the email form by February 1st, 2024, please email artadvisor@ucsc.edu All documents should be PDFs.
+If you did not receive the email form by March 1st, 2025, please email artadvisor@ucsc.edu All documents should be PDFs.
 Do not submit Google Docs.
-Please have all images in your file share/web site kept together so they all open up at the same time.
-Do not put images in separate folders based on media (photographs, paintings, drawings, etc).

 Portfolio:

-Your portfolio website introduces your work to the Review Committee.
-It is in your interest to submit materials of high technical quality; images should be clear and well-presented so as to show your work accurately.
+The shared images in your portfolio introduces your work to the Portfolio Review Committee.
+It is in your interest to submit images of high technical quality; the images should be clear and well-presented so as to show your work accurately.
 Details or close-ups may be helpful when documenting detailed work, or work where the surface is important.
-Materials submitted on your web site should be organized to show your work in the most favorable way.
-It is useful to consult with someone else – an art professor, or an art student who has already passed the review – in order to develop the strongest application possible.
-The Portfolio Review Committee is looking for students who demonstrate skill, personal direction, ambition, and commitment.
+Materials submitted should be organized to show your work in the most favorable way.

 Portfolios Should:

-* Show a range of work produced in your art classes
+- Show a range of work produced in your art class

 Portfolios Should Not: